-- 92. The undertaking shall disclose a list of its operational sites with specification of the sustainability matters to which they are connected. - 93.
-The objective of this Disclosure Requirement is to enable an understanding of which operational sites are connected with specific sustainability matters. - 94.
-The undertaking shall present the list of the operational sites under its financial or operational control where either: - (a) the site is among its top 20 sites; - (b) the site connected with material actual impacts or material potential negative impacts. - 95.
-For the purposes of this disclosure, the following are operational sites:
+- 93.92.
+The undertaking shall disclose a list of its operational sites with specification of the sustainability matters to which they are connected. - 94.93.
+The objective of this Disclosure Requirement is to enable an understanding of which operational sites are connected with specific sustainability matters. - 95.94.
+The undertaking shall present the list of the operational sites owned or operated under concession, permit or licence, that are under its financial or operational control, for which one or more of the following criteria are met: where either: - (a) the site is located in or near:

-- (a) concessioned areas for oil and gas production currently under development or in production; - (b) tailing dams; - (c) LNG & Natural gas processing facilities; - (d) refinery assets; or - (e) oil and gas transmission pipelines. - 96.
-For each of the operational sites in the list, the undertaking shall include: - (a) basic description including name and location (region); a description of the activities and main characteristics of each site: - (b) type of control: financial or operational control - status of site: active; undergoing closure; closed and rehabilitated; or closed and not rehabilitated; - (d) whether the operational site is connected with impacts related to social or environmental matters, including: - i. whether the site is located in or near to a protected areas or a keybiodiversity area, specifying the impacts to the affected habitats and ecosystems and describing biodiversity management and adaptive management activities in place. - i. whether the undertaking causes or contributes to material impacts on the local community, specifically, in relation to; - 1. indigenous peoples; - 2. land rights; - 3. infrastructure, including housing, food, water and sanitation, and power; - 4. pollution; - 5. toxic waste storage or disposal; - 6. involuntary resettlements have been caused or contributed to by the undertaking have been taken place near the site. - ii. whether the site is located in near conflict affected or high-risk areas; and - iii. whether the site is located in areas at water risk.
+- i. a key-biodiversity area; - ii. conflict affected or high-risk areas; or - (b)(a) (areas of) high-water stress; among its top 20 sites; - (c) the site is undergoing a closure, has been closed or is under rehabilitation; - (d) the site is connected with material actual impacts related to social or environmental matters in the past 5 years or is expected to be connected with such or material potential negative impacts; or - (e)(b) more than 5% of the revenues of the undertaking are dependent on the site. - 96.95.
+For the purposes of this [draft] ESRS, a site includes operational facilities and supporting areas, linear structures (such as pipelines, roads or rail lines), as well as concession areas under development or production (e.g. oil and gas or mining concessions).disclosure, the following are operational sites: - 97.
+For each site in the list, the undertaking shall include information on: - (a) Type of site: - i. concessioned areas for oil and gas exploration - (b)(a) concessioned areas for oil and gas production currently under development or in production; - (c)(b) tailing dams; - (d)(c) LNG & Natural gas processing facilities; - (e)(d) refinery assets; or - (f)(e) oil and gas transmission pipelines. - 96.
+TypeFor each of the operational sites in the list, the undertaking shall include: - basic description including name and location (region); a description of the activities and main characteristics of each site; - (g) type of control: - (a)(b) Financial financial or operational control; - Operational control. - (h) Status status of site: - i.active; - ii. undergoing closure; - iii. closed and rehabilitated; or - (b)(c) closed and not rehabilitated.; - (i) a description of the activities and main characteristics of each site; - (e)(d) whether the operational site is connected with impacts related to social or environmental matters, including: - i. whether the site is located in or near to a protected areas or a keybiodiversity area, specifying the impacts to the affected habitats and ecosystems; and describing biodiversity management and adaptive management activities in place. - whether the undertaking causes or contributes to material impacts on the local community, specifically, in relation to; - 1. indigenous peoples; - land rights;

+- infrastructure, including housing, food, water and sanitation, and power; - 4. pollution; - 5. toxic waste storage or disposal; - ii. whether the operational site is located in near conflict affected or high-risk areas; and - 4.6. whether involuntary resettlements have been caused or contributed to by the undertaking have been taken place near the site. - ii. whether the site is located in near conflict affected or high-risk areas; and - iii. whether the site is located in areas at water risk.